ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

       Daydream powered Lenovo Mirage Solo.
 Both devices are very pricy and not available everywhere yet.
 Because they use dedicated hardware they can offer better performance.
 A good review can be found here (https://medium.com/@iBrews/standalone-vr-a-developers-review-1bb69feb6dcc) The Oculus
-      Santa Cruz which is expected for 2019 will also offer 6DoF tracking and feature two 6DoF tracked hand controllers which should make it a highly desirable device.
+      Santa Cruz/Quest which is expected for early 2019 will also offer 6DoF tracking and feature two 6DoF tracked hand controllers which should make it a highly desirable device.
 Interestingly the HTC Vive Focus only uses one camera for 6DoF tracking while the Mirage Solo uses booth cameras for positional tracking.